Efficient Quantum Fully Homomorphic Encryption: Introduction

 This exponential dependence on circuit depth creates a fundamental barrier.
 For concrete security parameters, the DSS scheme requires billions of EPR pairs, far exceeding the capabilities of near-term quantum devices.

 \paragraph{Subsequent Developments.} Several works have explored alternative approaches to QFHE.
-Mahadev~[Mah18] achieved classical verification of quantum computations using trapdoor claw-free functions, enabling a classical client to verify that a quantum server performed the correct computation.
+Mahadev~\cite{mahadev2018classical} achieved classical verification of quantum computations using trapdoor claw-free functions, enabling a classical client to verify that a quantum server performed the correct computation.
 However, this scheme requires circular security assumptions and quantum LWE, which are stronger than the classical LWE assumptions used in our work.

-Gupte, Vaikuntanathan, and Wee~[GVW22] developed techniques for achieving a fully classical client by outsourcing quantum state preparation to the server using dual-mode trapdoor functions.
+Gupte, Vaikuntanathan, and We~\cite{gupte2022quantum} developed techniques for achieving a fully classical client by outsourcing quantum state preparation to the server using dual-mode trapdoor functions.
 Their approach eliminates all quantum requirements from the client while maintaining security based on classical LWE.
 This represents a significant step toward practical QFHE deployment.
-Guangsheng and Hongbo~[ML22] devised a novel QFHE scheme based on quaternion one-time pad encryption.
+Ma and Li~\cite{ML22} devised a novel QFHE scheme based on quaternion one-time pad encryption.
 Compared with conventional schemes relying on Pauli one-time pads, QOTP encryption features an expanded key space, extending the discrete finite Pauli group to the continuous $SU(2)$ group.
+Brakerski~\cite{Bra18} achieved a significant milestone by constructing a classical-client QFHE scheme with \emph{malicious security} under polynomial-modulus LWE.
+His approach evaluates classical FHE ciphertexts homomorphically using quantum operations, achieving security through the inherent structure of the classical encryption.
+In contrast, our scheme achieves a \emph{purely classical} client (no quantum operations whatsoever) under the standard LWE assumption, at the cost of semi-honest security.
+These works represent complementary architectural paradigms: Brakerski leverages the compositional structure of classical FHE, while we exploit the algebraic structure of modular arithmetic for direct gadget construction.

 Other notable works include research on quantum homomorphic signature schemes, quantum obfuscation, and quantum copy-protection.
 While these primitives are related to QFHE, they address different security requirements and computational models.